demibenari/sessions-and-bio/zero_to_hero_data_pipeline_from_mongodb_to_cassandra.md

 - DevOps
 - Big Data

+## Really Short Abstract (299 chars)

+MongoDB is a great NoSQL database, very flexible & easy to use, but would it handle massive Read / Write throughput? what happens when you need to scale everything out? laying out the reasons and the steps of migrating data pipeline to Cassandra in a short period without having any prior knowledge.

 ## Short Abstract (370 chars)

 MongoDB is a great NoSQL database, it’s very flexible and easy to use,